WL-Biol185-ShinyProjects/march-madness-predictor/README.md

 Notes from 11/10-12 Made a multitude of changes adding additional pages including a map of all locations for each team, a couple of data visualization plots showing a density distribution of how far each team traveled, also implemented aesthetic changes to the server and UI

 Notes from 11/13 Created new marker colors for the College locations so we can overlay the two maps, made an interactive chart that shows the historical performance by each team by year, implemneted the seed probability predictor into the server/UI

+Notes from 11/14 Created a new tab in the shiny app for historical performance by team